yonatancoo/KernelPractice/ResearchJournal.md

 Notes:
 the M at the end of the make command is used to tell make to fetch & return to the file from the current working directory (as we're telling it to run from the build folder under modules, and not the actual pwd)

-MODULE_LICENSE("GPL") is required when using GPL libs.
+MODULE_LICENSE("GPL") is required when using GPL libs (also causes an annoying compilation warning).

 A. How to print from the kernel: use the printk macro (or one of the various pr_{log_level} macros, depending on the need) to print to the kernel log.
 B. How to compile a kernel module: Create a makefile & use kbuilds' obj-m += {file_name}.o - this tells kbuild to build a kernel module using the source file named {file_name}.c (after building {file_name}.0 & linking it with it's source file).